-To avoid this drawback, we show, considering the framework of ProPre and TTR, that it is possible to add other automated termination procedures than that of ProPre regarding the automation of the extraction of λ -terms.
+To circumvent this drawback, we show, considering the framework of ProPre and TTR, that it is possible to add other automated termination procedures than the one of ProPre regarding the automation of the extraction of λ -terms.

-When ProPre builds a formal proof of a specification, it needs to check at different steps that some subterm in one argument of the equations decreases in the recursive calls according to the relation of Definition 2.13.
-These informations are given by a termination algorithm in ProPre.
-I.e., to convey the termination informations in the formal proof in ProPre, it is used with the relation \prec included in formulas of the form $A[u/x] \upharpoonright (u \prec v)$ due to Table 2.
+When ProPre builds a formal proof of a specification, it needs to check at different steps that some subterm in one argument of the equations decreases in the recursive calls according to the relation devised in Definition 2.13.
+These informations are given by a termination algorithm designed in ProPre.
+Said informally, to convey the termination informations in the formal proof in ProPre, it is used with the relation \prec included in formulas of the form $A[u/x] \upharpoonright (u \prec v)$ due to Table 2.

 Now assume, for a given function that terminates, the equations admit only one argument.
 This provides a natural (partial) relation on the data type on which the function is specified so that each recursive call decreases.
 Also assume that an automated procedure ensures the termination of this function.
 Then this one can be used as the termination algorithm of ProPre, but we now consider the new relation instead of the earlier relation \prec of ProPre.
-Due to the hiding rules of the operator \upharpoonright we can develop a particular formal proof, as an I-Proof, for the considered function but where in particular the sequent $\Gamma \vdash{\mathcal{E}} (u \prec v)$ in the rule (\upharpoonright_1) with $e = (u \prec v)$ can be obtained with the new termination procedure that provides the new relation \prec .
+Due to the hiding rules of the operator \uparrow we can develop a particular formal proof, as an I-Proof, for the considered function but where in particular the sequent $\Gamma \vdash{\mathcal{E}} (u \prec v)$ in the rule (\uparrow_1) with $e = (u \prec v)$ can be obtained with the new termination procedure that provides the new relation \prec .

-If the function admits many arguments, we would like to cluster the arguments of the equations of the specification into one argument.
-To do so, we show that the use of uncurryfication forms of functions is harmless in TTR(and in AF2) in the sense of Lemma 5.4 by considering the product types.
-This enables us to follow the principle of Figure 3 where \tilde{f} stands for an uncurryfication form of f.
-The left part of Figure 3 is obtained with Theorem 5.1.
+In case the function admits several arguments, we would like to cluster the arguments of the equations of the specification into one argument.
+To do so, we show that the use of uncurryfication forms of functions is harmless in TTR (also in AF2) in the sense given by Lemma 5.4 by considering the product types.
+As a consequence this enables us to follow the principle illustrated in Figure 3 where \tilde{f} stands for an uncurryfication form of a given function f.
+The left part of Figure 3 is obtained with Theorem 5.7.